 The academic program for grades five and six is largely influenced by the lower school approach to teaching and learning.
 In grades seven and eight, the organization pattern is more departmentalized, as the students make the transition to Upper School.

 |Specialty Class courses include Art, Music, Physical Education, Library and Research Skills, Computer Skills, and Spanish.

 |Reading||Algebra 1/Algebra Concepts|

 |North Carolina History||Spanish|

-Students in grades seven and eight are encouraged to participate in various team competitions.
+Students in grades sixth, seventh, and eighth are encouraged to participate in various team competitions.
 All students in grades five through eight participate in the physical education program, which emphasizes basic skills, fitness, and coordination.

-Students are given the opportunity to develop leadership and social skills through participation in community service projects, student government, scholar bowl, and various educational field trips.
+Students are given the opportunity to develop leadership and social skills through participation in community service projects, student government associations, Buddies Not Bullies, Model UN, Mathcounts, scholar bowl, and various educational field trips.

-Parents receive mid-six week progress reports as well as report cards after every six-week grading period.
-Parent conferences are scheduled in the fall.
-Additionally, parents or teachers may initiate conferences as the need arises.
+Parents receive report cards after every six-week grading period.
+Parents or teachers may initiate conferences throughout the school year as the need arises.